ythuang0522/ExamGrader/README.md

 python run.py -q <questions_file> -c <correct_answers_file> -s <student_answers_file> [-o <output_file>] [--debug]
 ```

+The application supports both raw input files (PDF/text) and pre-parsed JSON files.
+When using JSON files, the extraction and parsing steps are skipped, making the process faster.
+JSON files are automatically detected by their `.json` extension.

 ### Arguments

-- `-q, --questions-file`: Path to the questions file (PDF or text)
+- `-q, --questions-file`: Path to the questions file (PDF, text, or JSON)
-- `-c, --correct-answers-file`: Path to the correct answers file (PDF or text)
+- `-c, --correct-answers-file`: Path to the correct answers file (PDF, text, or JSON)
-- `-s, --student-answers-file`: Path to the student answers file (PDF or text)
+- `-s, --student-answers-file`: Path to the student answers file (PDF, text, or JSON)
 - `-o, --output-file`: Optional: Path to save grading results (defaults to student_file_results.txt)
 - `--gemini-api-key`: Gemini API key (overrides GEMINI_API_KEY in .env)
 - `--openai-api-key`: OpenAI API key (overrides OPENAI_API_KEY in .env)
 - `--debug`: Enable debug logging

+### Input File Types

+The application accepts three types of input files:
+1. **PDF Files**: Requires Gemini API key for extraction
+2. **Text Files**: Plain text files following the specified format
+3. **JSON Files**: Pre-parsed files from previous runs (fastest option)

+When using JSON files, they must be in the format produced by the application's save_intermediate_json function.
+This is useful for:
+- Rerunning grading with different parameters without re-extracting content
+- Testing and debugging without API calls
+- Manually reviewing and adjusting parsed content

 ## Project Structure